paulgalow/paulgalow.com/src/pages/securing-aws-credentials-macos-lastpass/index.md

 region = us-west-2
 ```

-Make sure to replace the placeholder with your macOS user name.
+Make sure to replace `<your-user-name>` with your macOS user name, which can be retrieved by running `id -un`.

 ## Customizing master password prompt timeout